a splashy new comedy

 THE POND NOT TAKEN finds a prince longing for the swampy pleasures of his frog-filled youth, which brings up deep fears of his wife, the princess.
 (1 m., 1 w., and a chorus of “frogs”)

-The plays in POOL PARTY have been produced at WorkShop Theater Company and Word-of-Mouth Theater in New York, in play contests and community theaters, and in colleges and high schools.
+The individual plays in POOL PARTY have been produced in play festivals throughout the United States, and also in colleges and high schools.

 The full collection of POOL PARTY has not yet been produced.